yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/typecasting-between-date-time-values.md

 The result is _true_.

 Notice that the date displayed here, 2-June, is later that the date that defines the _timestamptz_ value.
 This is the effect that was referred to in the section [_timestamptz_ to _date_](#timestamptz-to-date).
-See the section [Sensitivity of the conversion between timestamptz and plain timestamp to the _UTC offset_](..//timezones/timezone-sensitive-operations/timestamptz-plain-timestamp-conversion/) for the full explanation of the semantics.
+See the section [Sensitivity of converting between _timestamptz_ and plain _timestamp_ to the _UTC offset_](../timezones/timezone-sensitive-operations/timestamptz-plain-timestamp-conversion/) for the full explanation of the semantics.

 #### _timestamptz_ to _text_